EWI-Plus

 The cap sensing boards mounted inside the casing.
 I used the MPR121s with the larger soldering pads:

 The battery and Qwiic connector.
+The main processor is mounted below the battery.
 The battery is held in with double-sided-tape:

 I made a screw-on 3-D printed housing for the display and the control buttons.
 It is mounted on the side of the instrument, as it would have been very difficult to mount the display and buttons inside the EWI shell.
 This works, but is not very pretty – maybe I’ll make a nicer-looking one: